 Benefits (outputs or rewards)

-The types of factors that can be thought of as inputs include: salary, benefits, job security, structure and routine, recognition, responsibility, a sense of community, praise, thanks and recognition, stimulating work, education and development, pride, the opportunity to progress and purpose.
-Basically, anything that an employee receives and sees as making a positive contribution to their life can be thought of as a benefit.
+There are many different types of factors that can be thought of as inputs.
+These include: salary, benefits, job security, structure and routine, recognition, responsibility, a sense of community, praise, thanks and recognition, stimulating work, education and development, pride, the opportunity to progress and purpose.
+Basically, anything that an employee receives and sees as making a positive contribution to their life is a benefit.

 The things that need to be fair

-Adams’ model introduces the idea of fairness and the idea of comparison.
+Adams’ Equity Theory of Motivation introduces the idea of fairness and the idea of comparison.
 For a working relationship to be considered equitable it needs to pass two tests:

 - Firstly, individuals need to feel that the reward they receive for their contribution is intrinsically fair.